Blog

 FROM [Customers] AS [x];

-As using the AsNoTracking method we saw in the previous post Common EF Core mistake: not using the difference between Tracking and No-Tracking Queries, the two method ExecuteDelete and ExecuteUpdate allow you to perform more operations without using the tradictional EF Core change tracking and make some easy performance improvments.
+Like the AsNoTracking method we saw in the previous post Common EF Core mistake: not using the difference between Tracking and No-Tracking Queries, the two methods ExecuteDelete and ExecuteUpdate allow you to perform more operations without using the traditional EF Core change tracking, and to make some easy performance improvements.